liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

     </tbody>
 </table>

+So far, we have introduced and listed the core of hybrid automata in detail.
+Parameter values, invariance, and transition relations are crucial to hybrid automata.
+With these, we can build a hybrid automaton and conduct subsequent experimental analysis.
+The Flow* model under normal conditions is shown in [normal.model](https://liuluddex.github.io/uploads/2D-ADAS-Verification/normal.model).
+With Flow*, we can solve the reachable sets under a specified initial state set.

 #### Application Validation

 Tab.
 4 shows the six initial state sets used for application validation.
 These six initial state sets contain six different state transition routes.
 The corresponding reachable sets are shown in Fig. 1.